mendix/docs/content/en/docs/partners/sap/sap-fiori-3-0/sap-native-resources-module.md

 {{% alert color="info" %}}
 When using the module, keep the following additional concerns in mind:

-* The SAP Native Resources Module does not include icons other than glyphs.
+* The SAP Horizon Native UI Resources module does not include icons other than glyphs.
 If required, you can upload any new icons into the module's [Image Collection](/refguide/image-collection/).
 * The side menus allow only static content.
 For dynamic menu options, use the action sheet or bottom sheet.
 * If you want to customize the styling or look of the components, you can add a new *main.js* file in **SAP_Native_Resources > Styling > native**.
 {{% /alert %}}

 ## 4 Reference

-To help you work with the SAP Native Resources Module, the following sections of this document describe the available components, building blocks, page templates, and layouts that you can use in your application.
+To help you work with the SAP Horizon Native UI Resources module, the following sections of this document describe the available components, building blocks, page templates, and layouts that you can use in your application.

 ### 4.1 Components {#components}